AlexanderNelson/MapReactR/README.md

   * [React Router][ReactRouter] React Router is a collection of navigational components that compose declaratively with your application.
 It is already included in this repository.
   * [Node js][Nodejs] Node.js® is a JavaScript runtime built on Chrome's V8 JavaScript engine

+Note- Service Worker for the standard create-react-app has been enabled and will only be functional in production build

 Usage
 -----